 Tiny blood vessels (capillaries) link the smallest parts of your arteries to the smallest parts of your veins.
 Petechiae appear when capillaries bleed, leaking blood into the skin.
-A number of things — including prolonged straining, certain medical conditions, specific types of injuries and some medications — can cause this bleeding.
+A number of things can cause this bleeding, including:

-Tiny petechiae of the face, neck and chest can be caused by prolonged straining during activities such as:
+Tiny petechiae of the face, neck and chest can be caused by prolonged straining during activities such as coughing, vomiting, giving birth and weightlifting.

 - Quinine (Qualaquin)